 Elijah Hewson is Inhaler’s frontman - his dad is Paul Hewson, better known as Bono, lead singer of U2.

 Also in the band are Josh Jenkinson on guitar, Rob Keating on bass and Ryan McMahon on drums.
 They met at St Andrews school in Blackrock, Dublin.

 Inhaler head out on tour in August 2021 to support the release of the debut album, It Won't Always Be Like This.
 They'll return to the UK in September and October for more dates, rounding off the year with a four night run of homecoming shows at The Academy in Dublin.

 Inhaler’s discography currently looks like this:

-A lot of people are comparing My Honest Face to early U2 - particularly the Boy and October eras - but the band themselves have admitted they’re fans of The Stone Roses - as this cover version demonstrates.
+A lot of people compared My Honest Face to early U2 - particularly the Boy and October eras - but the band themselves have admitted they're fans of The Stone Roses - as this cover version demonstrates.
 They’ve also covered Love Will Tear Us Apart by Joy Division and Echo & The Bunnymen’s The Killing Moon, which should give you an idea of where their sound comes from.

 Bono was spotted at Inhaler’s debut live gig at Dublin’s Button Factory in December 2017.
 “My dad’s good when I want to see if a song is shite or not,” Hewson told Extra in Ireland.
 “He will tell me straight away.”
 “His old man does help us a bit but he will definitely point out the hardships that we might have to go through more than the positive things,” Keating admitted.